lukelbd/vim-tags/README.md

   next occurrence with the default mappings `!`, `*`, and `&`.
 These integrate with [vim-indexed-search](https://github.com/henrik/vim-indexed-search) by calling `:ShowSearchedIndex` after selection.
 The `!` search works with multi-byte characters.
-* Selecting words or WORDS within the current local variable scopewithusing the default mappings `#` and `@`, or searching the local scope manually with `g/` or `g?` (analogous to `/` and `?`).
+* Selecting words or WORDS within the current local variable scope with the default mappings `#` and `@`, or searching the local scope manually with `g/` or `g?` (analogous to `/` and `?`).
 As with the `[w` and `]w` mappings, local scope is estimated from "major" tags and fold boundaries (see below).